csci104/site/labs/lab1/index.md

 In order to complete this lab, make sure you are using the correct terminal to run commands:

 * If you are running Docker, then there are two types of terminals you are going to interact with:
-  - The **native terminal** refers to the terminal provided by your native OS, not docker.
+  - The **Windows terminal** refers to the terminal provided by Windows, not docker.
 On Windows, type `Win + R` and then `powershell` to start it.
-On Mac, open you app launcher and search for "terminal".
+  - On **MacOS** you can use the built in Terminal app (search Terminal), or install an app like [https://iterm2.com/](iTerm2){:target="_blank"}.
+At this time, on MacOS we assume you are using Docker.
+(Fully native development **is** possible, just not supported by the course staff)
+  - If the instructions specify **native** terminal, these commands are to be issued in either the MacOS or Windows terminal.
   - The **docker terminal** refers to the terminal you obtain by typing the following in your **native terminal**:

 ```shell